polarityio/jira/README.md

 ### Projects to Search

 A comma delimited list of project names to search.
 Project short names can be used in addition to the long names.
-Project names are not case sensitive.
+Project names are not case-sensitive.
 If no value is provided, all accessible projects will be searched.
+This setting does not affect searches on Jira Issue Keys and is only used for searches on other entities (e.g., IP, domain, cve, etc.).

 ### Retrieve and Show Issue Comments